 The mob expressed its dislike of the king's proclamations and of the Lords Proprietors' authority.
 Meanwhile, scouts and parties were being sent throughout the countryside to "Threaten, seize, disarm, imprison, or chase out of ye Country all in authority or office or any else that would not Joyn with ym."
 No specific mention is made of the "pipeing guard" after the arrival of Gillam's ship although it was not effective in protecting Miller against seizure.
 They were also most likely those members who were being chased out of the country back to Virginia.

 Miller and the other prisoners were held at Durant's house for four or five days until Foster arrived with Hudson as his prisoner.
-On Foster's arrival the sixty to seventy men already gathered there held an election for their assembly of eighteen members.
-Jenkins, Bird, Crawford, White, and James Blount from the new assembly were then chosen to sit with Richard Foster as a court in the cases of Biggs, who was accused of murder, and John Nixon, another council member who was accused of treason.
+On Foster's arrival the sixty to seventy men already gathered there held an election for their Assembly of eighteen members.
+Jenkins, Bird, Crawford, White, and James Blount from the new Assembly were then chosen to sit with Richard Foster as a court in the cases of Biggs, who was accused of murder, and John Nixon, another Executive Council member who was accused of treason.
 Miller, still in irons, was then brought before the court and a jury impaneled from the crowd with Mordslay Bouden, a New England trader, as foreman.
-Miller believed that only four of the jury could read or write.
+Miller later asserted that he believed that only four of the jury could read or write.